jyrkioraskari/IFCtoLBD/README.md

 - Check that Java 8 is installed, open a command prompth at the directory where IFCtoLBD-Desktop_Java_8.jar is located.
 Run the following command: java -jar IFCtoLBD-Desktop_Java_8.jar

+4. In Windows, I cannot open the program by double clicking the file
+- Open a command prompt as admin
+- Run the following commands:

+assoc .jar=jarfile

+type jarfile="your java installation directory\bin\javaw.exe" -jar "%1" %*

+where "your java installation directory" is the base directory where your runtime Java is installed.